-We aim to work in partnership and have an important role in inter-agency safeguarding arrangements as set out by Working together to safeguard children 2018 and Keeping Children Safe in Education 2023.
-Everyone working in or for our school service shares an objective to help keep children and young people safe by contributing to:
+We aim to work in partnership and have an important role in inter-agency safeguarding arrangements as set out by Working together to safeguard children 2023 and Keeping Children Safe in Education 2024.
+Everyone working in or for our school shares an objective to help keep children and young people safe by contributing to:

-- providing a safe environment for children and young people to learn and develop in our school setting, and - identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting.
+- providing a safe environment for children and young people to learn and develop in our school setting, and - identifying children and young people who are suffering or likely to suffer significant harm, and taking appropriate action with the aim of making sure they are kept safe both within and outside of our school setting - creating a whole school approach to safeguarding through a culture of care where children are listened to, and heard, with the knowledge that their concerns and worries will be taken seriously.